fluentverification/stamina-storm/README.md

   -e, --export=filename      Export model to a (text) file -f, --approxFactor=double  Factor to estimate how far off our reachability
-                             predictions will be (default: 2.0) -g, --gaussSeidel          Use the "Gauss-Seidel Method" -G, --bGaussSeidel         Use the backwards "Gauss-Seidel Method" -i, --import=filename      Import model to a (text) file -j, --jacobi               Use the "Jacobi Method" -k, --kappa=double         Reachability threshold for the first iteration (default: 1.0)
+                             predictions will be (default: 2.0) -i, --import=filename      Import model to a (text) file -k, --kappa=double         Reachability threshold for the first iteration (default: 1.0)
   -M, --maxIterations=int    Maximum iteration for solution (default: 10000)